Assessing the Cult of Assessment by Michael Clay Thompson

-Those new to the MCT language arts curriculum can be puzzled by the absence of sets of stock worksheets and assessments, which other curricula commonly include as the things for students to do.
-Many programs feature activities that center around pencils, where students sit silently to fill in blanks, connect matchings, write short answers into boxes, and circle multiple choices.
-In such questions students FIND the answer in the book and then copy it into the blank.
+Those new to the MCT language arts curriculum might be puzzled by the absence of sets of stock worksheets and assessments, which other curricula commonly include as the things for students to do.
+Many programs feature activities that center around pencils, in which students sit silently to fill in blanks, connect matchings, write short answers on short lines, and circle one among multiple choices.
+In such questions, students find the answer in the book and then copy it into the blank.
 Such simplistic documents are seen as evidence of accomplishment and completion.
 Indeed, there may be a feeling of reassurance that comes with seeing short right answers on paper.
-There is a feeling that such questions are “objective,” but is any array of small questions that does not get at the heart of the knowledge—of the concepts—truly objective?
+There is a notion that such questions are “objective,” but is any array of small questions that does not get at the heart of the knowledge—of the concepts—truly objective?
 Must we be superficial in order to be objective?

 Our educational culture has been overwhelmed by a cult of assessment.
 Assessment is emphasized as a form of accountability, and there is something approaching an expectation that every activity should be assessed, that it is somehow unprofessional merely to learn and enjoy knowledge, that the follow-up assessment is the real goal.
 But must every activity be assessed?
 And do any of these paltry kinds of questions address the important levels of knowledge?